 Dietetic Interns that have successfully completed all supervised hours and requirements will be eligible to apply for the registered dietitian exam.
-The director will submit the intern's name (as it appears on a government-issued ID and permanent email address to the Commission of Dietetic Registration (CDR).
-The procedure will be as follows:
+The director will submit the

-1. Dietetic Interns will receive an email notification from CDR requesting demographic information.
-This will need to be completed by the intern, and the program director will be notified.

-- 2. After graduation, the program director will upload the following forms to CDR for review: - DPD Verification Statement - DI Verification Statement - Official Transcript (Indicating Completion of a Bachelor's or Master's Degree) - 3.
+- 1. Dietetic Interns will receive an email notification from CDR requesting demographic information.
+This will need to be completed by the intern, and the program director will be notified. - 2.
+After graduation, the program director will upload the following forms to CDR for review: - DPD Verification Statement - DI Verification Statement - Official Transcript (Indicating Completion of a Bachelor's or Master's Degree) - 3.
 Once the CDR review process is completed (approximately 1-2 weeks), Dietetic Interns will receive an email confirmation to apply for the RD exam at an approved Pearson VUE testing location of their choice. - Dietetic Interns will receive five copies of the DI verification statement to retain for their records.
 An original copy will be maintained by the program indefinitely.
 Applicants should keep the following in mind: - Provide the official name (same as a government-issued ID and correct email address to the Commission of Dietetic Registration. - The examination fee is \$200. - The exam is multiple choice, with a minimum of 125 questions. - Authorization to take the examination expires after the exam is taken once or one year after authorization.